MailEnable has established itself as a world-wide leader in rich messaging and collaboration.

 People often find themselves stuck with an old or outdated messaging platform and the task of migrating seems overwhelming.

-To simplify this MailEnable provides an extensive array of tools, utilities and resources that can significantly simplify the migration process.
+MailEnable also provides an extensive array of tools, utilities and resources that can significantly simplify the migration process.

 There are a variety of different mail and configuration formats and each server (including MailEnable) has their own different implementation.
 There are also some synergies in how mail servers store their information, particularly in terms of the format used to store messages and folders.
 Where reasonably possible, utilities are provided to allow conversions to the format used by MailEnable (MDIR format).